radekrepo/Clean-Coder-AI/.github/PULL_REQUEST_TEMPLATE/template.md

 ### Description
 Please provide a detailed description of the changes made in this pull request.

+### How to use
+If you created new functionality, please describe how it could be enabled and used.

 ### Related Issue
 If this pull request addresses an existing issue, please reference it here (e.g., "Fixes #123").